What Is Gap Insurance and How Does It Work?

 Alternatives to Gap Insurance

-Several strategies can eliminate the need for gap insurance entirely, potentially saving you both the coverage cost and the financial risk it protects against.
+Several strategies can eliminate the need for gap insurance entirely, potentially saving you the coverage cost and eliminating the underlying financial risk it protects against.

 Making a Larger Down Payment

-Putting 20% or more down when purchasing your vehicle significantly reduces gap risk.
+Putting 20% or more down when purchasing your vehicle significantly reduces gap risk from day one.
 A substantial down payment means you start with meaningful equity, and even after first-year depreciation, your loan balance and vehicle value remain relatively aligned.
 This also reduces your monthly payment and total interest paid over the loan's life.

 Choosing Vehicles with Strong Resale Value